TreeLoc++: Robust 6-DoF LiDAR Localization in Forests with a Compact Digital Forest Inventory: System of TreeLoc++

 \subsubsection{Vertical Correction and Final Scoring}

-Thanks to the roll-pitch estimation using tree axis, the remaining roll-pitch error is small.
+{TreeLoc++ further introduces a joint vertical correction of height, roll, and pitch using matched tree base heights.} Thanks to the roll-pitch estimation using tree axis, the remaining roll-pitch error is small.
 This justifies the use of a small-angle approximation when modeling vertical misalignment.
 For a 3D point $(x, y, z)$, the effect of roll ($\phi$) and pitch ($\psi$) on the vertical coordinate is given by

 Yaw is omitted as it does not affect the vertical component.
 For small $\phi$ and $\psi$, this approximates to $z' \approx z - \psi x + \phi y$.

 Using tree base heights, the vertical relationship between a matched tree pair $(i,j)\in\mathcal{M}$ is approximated as